brettrjones-github/nolimitconnect/docs_for_building/READ_ME_FIRST.txt

 Builds may take a long time so be patient

-on windows if you get error "make (e=87): The parameter is incorrect" then the command line limit of 32k is exceeded you may need to shorten your obj path
+On windows if you get error "make (e=87): The parameter is incorrect" then the command line limit of 32k is exceeded.
+You may need to shorten your obj path.

 Some Words Of Advice
 If you live in USA you should be paranoid about privacy.